drink wholesome is the best protein powder without sugar alcohols.

 Sugar alcohols have a sweet taste, but are not fully absorbed by the body, meaning they contribute fewer calories to your diet than sugar.
 They are therefore commonly used as alternatives to sugar in sugar-free or reduced-sugar products.
 Sugar alcohols also do not cause a rapid increase in blood sugar levels like sugar.

 The sweetness of sugar alcohols varies from 25% to 100% as sweet as sugar.
 For this reason, large amounts of sugar alcohols are sometimes needed to achieve the desired sweetness.
 It is also worth noting that sugar levels in processed foods are typically more than 1,000-times greater than levels found in nature.
 It is therefore not surprising that many people experience side effects, such as bloating or diarrhea, when consuming foods with sugar alcohols.

 According to the U.S. Food and Drug Administration (FDA), listing sugar alcohols on the ingredient list is voluntary for food manufacturers, as long as they do not make a claim about sugar alcohols or make a claim about sugar (like “sugar free” or “no added sugar”).
 This means that your protein powder could contain sugar alcohols and you would never know it.
-If you do not tolerate food alcohols, and are worried about whether or not they are in your protein powder, you have come to the right place.
-You can be confident that our protein powders are sugar-alcohol-free.

 Are sugar alcohols bad for you?